 - there are insufficient cleared funds in your Account on the day the payment is scheduled; or

 - the payment would cause your daily BPAY transaction limit to be exceeded.

-For scheduled processing times, refer to section 5.
+For scheduled processing times, refer to our website.

 A scheduled BPAY payment cannot be made from a Macquarie Credit Card.

 Mistaken BPAY payments

 Care should be taken by you and Authorised Users to enter the correct amount and Biller's detail.
 If the amount entered is greater than intended, you or the Authorised User must contact the Biller to obtain a refund.
 If less, another BPAY payment can be made to make up the difference.

 If you or an Authorised User told us to pay the wrong Biller we will re-credit your Account and will seek to recover that amount from the Biller.
 However, if we cannot recover the amount within 20 Business Days, we will debit your Account for that amount.
 If there are insufficient funds or credit available on your Account you must pay that amount to us.
 You acknowledge that the receipt by a Biller of a mistaken or erroneous payment does not, or will not constitute under any circumstances, part or whole satisfaction of any underlying debt owed between you and the Biller.

 You should check your Account carefully and promptly report to us any BPAY payments you think are errors or that were not authorised by you or an Authorised User.
 The longer the delay between the date of the BPAY payment and when we are informed of the error, the more difficult it may be to correct the error.
 You may need to liaise directly with the Biller to correct the error if, for example, because of delay, we no longer have sufficient information to investigate it.